webitproff/cot-CleanCot/README.md

-│      └── recentitems.pages.tpl                 # Template displaying a list of recent articles on the plugin page │      └── recentitems.tpl                       # Template for the plugin page with updated site content │   └── search/     # Folder with templates for the "Search" plugin │      └── search.tpl           # Template with a form for creating and displaying a list of comments for an object (article, poll, etc.)
-│   └── statistics/     # Folder with templates for the "Statistics" plugin │      └── statistics.tpl           # Template with a form for creating and displaying a list of comments for an object (article, poll, etc.)
-│   └── tags/     # Folder with templates for the "Tags in Content" plugin │      └── tags.tpl          # Template with a form for creating and displaying a list of comments for an object (article, poll, etc.)
-│   └── userarticles/     # Folder with templates for the "User Articles" plugin (https://github.com/webitproff/cot-userarticles)
+│      └── recentitems.pages.tpl                 # Template displaying a list of recent articles on the plugin page │      └── recentitems.tpl                       # Template for the plugin page with updated site content │   └── search/     # Folder with templates for the "Search" plugin │      └── search.tpl           # Template with a form and filters for searching site content by keyword │   └── statistics/      # Folder with templates for the "Statistics" plugin │      └── statistics.tpl           # Template for a simple site statistics page │   └── tags/             # Folder with templates for the "Tags in Content" plugin │      └── tags.tpl                           # Template with a form for searching content by tags │   └── userarticles/     # Folder with templates for the "User Articles" plugin (https://github.com/webitproff/cot-userarticles)
-│      └── userarticles.details.tpl           # Template with a form for creating and displaying a list of comments for an object (article, poll, etc.)
-│      └── userarticles.tpl           # Template with a form for creating and displaying a list of comments for an object (article, poll, etc.)
-│   └── whosonline/     # Folder with templates for the "Who’s Online" plugin - comments for articles, polls, etc.
+│      └── userarticles.details.tpl           # Template for the list of articles published by this user │      └── userarticles.tpl                   # Template for the page listing users with the number of published articles │   └── whosonline/     # Folder with templates for the "Who’s Online" plugin - comments for articles, polls, etc.
 │      └── whosonline.tpl           # Template listing authorized users and guests on the site, with "who and where" parameters
 ├── cleancot.en.lang.php    # English localization for the CleanCot theme, defines interface translations and overrides site settings like title and description